Taliban tell women Afghan govt workers to stay home until security allows

-Taliban, which took control over Kabul last week reminding the world of its attrocious, hardline rule, has now announced that female Afghan government workers will stay at home until security allows, AFP reported.
+Taliban, which has taken over Kabul last week remembring the world of its arrocities on the humanity during its previous rule, has now announced that female Afghan government workers wil stay at home until security allows, AFP reported.

 In addition to this as evacuation exercise is underway in Afghanistan, Taliban spokesperson Zabihullah Mujahid has said that the United States should not encourage the Afghan elite to leave the country.
 He also said that the Taliban are committed to resolving the problem in Panjshir peacefully, according to TOLOnews.